Properties of carbon-infused silicon LGAD devices after non-uniform irradiation with 24 GeV/c protons: Results

 Operating the sensors with a single high voltage setting under non-uniform irradiation requires a working point where the most irradiated areas of the sensor are above the full depletion voltage, while the least irradiated areas of the sensor are safely below breakdown.

 In order to quantify the operating voltage range, we analyze the shape of the IV curves.
 A cubic spline interpolation is performed between consecutive voltage points, using 5 V steps to smooth fluctuations.
 The derivative dI/dV is then calculated based on the interpolation.
 The derivative has a sharp peak corresponding to the sharp rise of current as the bulk becomes activated, followed by a plateau-like behavior above the knee.
 For the less irradiated pixels, the derivative begins increasing again at higher voltages as the sensor approaches the breakdown region.
 For the most irradiated pixels, the derivative remains roughly constant up to the highest voltages tested.
 We consider the range between the initial peak in the derivative and the second increase at larger voltages as the operating range for each pixel.
+Quantitatively, we define the maximum operating voltage as the point at which $dI/dV$ reaches $50\%$ of the initial peak.
 The procedure is illustrated in Figures~\ref{fig:ivcurvefitpreirrad} and~\ref{fig:ivcurvefitpostirrad} for two pixels of one LGAD device, before and after irradiation.

 In Table~\ref{tab:vopranges}, the upper and lower operating voltages obtained are listed for each pixel under test, before and after irradiation.
 In cases where no increase of the derivative corresponding to breakdown is observed, the maximum voltage tested is shown as a lower limit.